-1. Principal Investigator (75%) - Responsibility for direction of projects, supervision of staff, policy decisions and implementation, liaison with the Department, liaison with the University, academic, curricular and administrative matters, academic instruction, and all reporting.
-A master's degree in social work or closely related field, a doctorate in social work or closely related field, faculty appointment in a CSWE accredited school of social work, at least 10 years experience in social work practice and 8 years of
+1. Principal Investigator (60%) - Responsibility for direction of projects, supervision of staff, policy decisions and implementation, liaison with the Department, liaison with the University, academic, curricular and administrative matters, academic instruction, and all reporting.
+The Principal Investigator will serve on University and School committees as appropriate for professional development, career enhancement and advancement of the Child Welfare faculty members both within the University and the larger professional community.
+A master's degree in social work or closely related field, a Page 17 of 27 pages doctorate in social work or closely related field, faculty appointment in a CSWE accredited school of social work, at least 10 years experience in social work practice and 8 years of academic experience is required.
+This position is currently filled by Dr. Helen Cahalane, MSW, Ph.D., ACSW, LCSW.

-- academic experience is required.
-This position is currently filled by Dr. Helen Cahalane, MSW, Ph.D., ACSW, LCSW. - 2.
-Academic Coordinator (CWEL) (100%) Responsibility for all curricular aspects of the program and academic liaison with faculty, academic deans and directors, enrolled students and approved graduate programs statewide; academic instruction; and academic program evaluation.
-Child welfare expertise, MSW, doctorate in social work or a related field and academic experience required.
-This position is currently filled by Dr. Elizabeth Winter, MSW, Ph.D., LSW. - 3.
+- 2. Academic Coordinator (CWEL) (100%) Responsibility for all curricular aspects of the program and academic liaison with faculty, academic deans and directors, enrolled students and approved graduate programs statewide; academic instruction; and academic program evaluation.
+The CWEL Academic Coordinator will serve on School committees as appropriate for curriculum development and student support.
+Child welfare expertise, MSW, and academic experience required.
+Doctorate in social work or a related field is preferred.
+This position is currently filled by Dr. Alicia Johnson, MSW, Ph.D. - 3.
 Field and Placement Coordinator (CWEB/CWEL) (100%) Responsibility for assisting with all educational aspects of relationships with agencies including admissions, monitoring trainee academic progress, oversight of field instruction placement and arrangements; assisting in post degree placement of trainees; monitoring fulfillment of trainee commitments; and academic instruction.
+The Field and Placement Coordinator will serve on School committees as appropriate for curriculum development and student support.
 MSW and child welfare experience required.
-This position is currently filled by Dr. Yodit Betru, DSW, LCSW. - 4.
+This position is currently filled by Laura Borish, MSW, LSW. - 4.
 Academic Coordinator (CWEB) (100%) Responsible for all curricular aspects and academic liaison with academic deans, program directors and faculty of all approved undergraduate programs statewide; academic instruction; placement of graduates of the baccalaureate programs and academic program evaluation.

-Expertise in child welfare, expertise in undergraduate social work education, and an MSW required.
-Doctorate in social work or closely related field required.
-This position is currently filled by Dr. Cynthia Bradley-King, MSW, Ph.D.
+The CWEB Academic Coordinator will serve on School committees as appropriate for curriculum development and student support.
+Expertise in child welfare, expertise in undergraduate social work education, and an MSW are required.
+Doctorate in social work or closely related field is preferred.
+This position is currently filled by Brooke Rawls, Ph.D., LCSW.